tymyrddin/blue-dfir/source/docs/thm/policy.md

 |:--:|
 | [THM Room: KAPE](https://tryhackme.com/room/kape) |

-# Acceptable Use Policy violation
+# Acceptable Use Policy violation (KAPE)

-Organization X has an Acceptable Use Policy for their Portable Devices, including Laptops.
+Organisation X has an Acceptable Use Policy for their Portable Devices, including Laptops.
 This policy forbids users from connecting removable or Network drives, installing software from unknown locations, and connecting to unknown networks.
 It looks like one of the users has violated this policy.
-Can you help Organization X find out if the user violated the Acceptable Use Policy on their device?
+Can you help Organisation X find out if the user violated the Acceptable Use Policy on their device?

 Run KAPE with your desired Target and Module options.